-For the team to implement the chosen design, there was a need for specialized equipment.
-As stated in chapter 6.2, specific materials with specific processes was needed to build the design.
-The material that required the most facilities and tools was the carbon fiber.
+For the team to implement the chosen design, there will be a lot of materials and specialized equipment needed.
+As stated in chapter 6.2, specific materials with specific processes will be needed to build the design.
+The material that will require the most facilities and tools is the carbon fiber.
 Carbon fiber is hard to work because it requires a lot of protective gear and special equipment.
-To use carbon fiber for the system, the pre-preg sheets of carbon fiber were cut out to proper dimensions with scissors, then placed on top of each other in the correct formation.
-The pre-preg carbon fiber was then vacuum bagged with proper supplies such as heat resistant plastic, gummy tape, and breather material.
-It was then put in a composite's oven provided by the composite's lab at 275 degrees Celsius for 90 minutes while in a continuous vacuum.
+To use carbon fiber for the system, the pre-preg sheets of carbon fiber will need to be cut out to proper dimensions with scissors, then placed on top of each other in the correct formation.
+The pre-preg carbon fiber will then need to be vacuum bagged with proper supplies such as heat resistant plastic, gummy tape, and breather material.
+It would then need to be put in a composite's oven provided by the composite's lab at 275 degrees Celsius for 90 minutes while in a continuous vacuum.
 This is to ensure there will be no voids within the carbon fiber and it will cure properly [12].
-Once the heating process was complete, the carbon fiber was stiff and had rough edges, that needed to be trimmed off.
-This was done by using a wet saw or Dremel tools provided by the Biomechatronics lab.
-Since carbon fiber is very dangerous to work with in confined spaces, the tools were used outside while using the proper protective gear which included face masks, respirators, hearing protection, clothing protection, closed toed shoes, and gloves.
-Holes were then drilled into the carbon fiber where the bolts are located.
+Once the heating process is complete, the carbon fiber will be stiff and have rough edges, that will need to be trimmed off.
+This will be done by using a wet saw or Dremel tools provided by the Biomechatronics lab.
+Since carbon fiber is very dangerous to work with in confined spaces, the tools will have to be used outside while using the proper protective gear which would include face mask, respirator, hearing protection, clothing protection, closed toed shoes, and gloves.
+Holes will then need to be drilled into the carbon fiber where the bolts will be.
 This can also be done using a drill press and diamond tipped carbide drill bits provided by the Biomechatronics lab or the Machine Shop on campus.
-Again, all the protective gear was needed for all carbon fiber processes.
-The use of carbon fiber in the system helped when creating the triangle and U-shaped supports.
+Again, all the protective gear will need to be worn for all carbon fiber processes.
+The use of carbon fiber in the system will help when creating the triangle and U-shaped supports.
 For the aluminum pylon, only a small slit need to be made where the tubes will be in contact with each other.
-This was done using a bandsaw provided by the Biomechatronics lab.
+This can be done using a bandsaw provided by the Biomechatronics lab.
 Face protection is needed when operating the bandsaw.
-To make the leg supports from the thermoplastic, the obtained thermoplastic sheets were cut and heated using a heat gun provided by the Biomechatronics lab.
-This allowed the thermoplastic to take the shape of the desired cuff.
-To connect the quick release clamp onto the aluminum pylon, the clamp was placed over the aluminum pylon.
+To make the leg supports from the thermoplastic, the obtained thermoplastic sheets would be cut and heated using a heat gun provided by the Biomechatronics lab.
+This would allow the thermoplastic to take the shape of the desired cuff.
+To connect the quick release clamp onto the aluminum pylon, the clamp will need to be welded onto the aluminum pylon.
+This can be done using the campus machine shop.
 Other tools and materials needed for the implementation of the design would include plyers and a hand drill or screw driver.

 Shown in Table 5 is the planned implementation schedule.
-The schedule ranged from January to April and mapped out all the major tasks that needed to be completed for building the final product.
-This included gathering the supplies, manufacturing all the different parts, assembling the system, testing the system, analyzing the tests and rebuilding the system as needed until the final product is complete.
+The schedule ranges from January to April and maps out all the major tasks that need to be completed for building the final product.
+This includes gathering the supplies, manufacturing all the different parts, assembling the system, testing the system, analyzing the tests and rebuilding the system as needed until the final product is complete.